jdbcode/tutorial-test/index.md

 ```

 2\.
 Define a function that gets called on geometry drawing and editing events
-to generate the NDVI time series chart.
-See the in-code comments for an brief
+to generate an NDVI time series chart for the region.
+See the in-code comments
-explanation of each step.
-In short, the function initializes the chart panel
+for an explanation of each step.
+In summary, the function initializes the
-on the first drawing, clears previously rendered charts if ......
+chart panel on the first drawing, clears previously rendered charts, get the
+drawn geometry, calculates reduction scale based on `Map` scale, and
+generates a chart in the chart panel.

 ```js
 function chartNdviTimeSeries() {